arghena/katharsis/.github/CONTRIBUTING.md

 # Contributing to Katharsis

-Thank you for contributing to [Katharsis](https://github.com/kurosakishigure/katharsis).
-The primary way to contribute is through the [GitHub](https://github.com) platform, and we greatly appreciate every contribution you make.
+Thank you so much for contributing to [Katharsis](https://github.com/kurosakishigure/katharsis)!
+We truly appreciate every single contribution you make.

+> [!NOTE]
 > - Before jumping into a PR be sure to search [existing PRs](https://github.com/kurosakishigure/katharsis/pulls) or [issues](https://github.com/kurosakishigure/katharsis/issues) for an open or closed item that relates to your submission.
+> - Before performing any actions, such as submitting a PR or opening an issue, follow the relevant templates and process guidelines.
-> - If you use someone else's code, you should comply with the terms of its license by including the corresponding LICENSE file in the project's [LICENSES](../LICENSES) folder.
-Additionally, make sure to update the project's [NOTICE](../LICENSES/NOTICE) file with the relevant information.
-Please be cautious and avoid using code with incompatible licenses.
+> - If you use code from other open-source projects, place the corresponding LICENSE file in the [LICENSES](../LICENSES) folder and add the relevant information to the [NOTICE](../LICENSES/NOTICE) file.

 ## Guidelines

-We believe that following the guidelines when contributing to the project helps maintain a consistent style, preventing any confusion during the development process.

 ### Documentation

-Here are some guidelines to maintain a consistent style and voice across the docs:

 - Write clear, concise sentences.
 Avoid tangents.
     - If you find yourself using a lot of commas, consider breaking the sentence into multiple sentences or use a list.